This creamy crockpot scalloped potatoes recipe is my husband's favorite.

 You cook scalloped potatoes in cream while au gratin potatoes are baked with cheese.

 Both feature a creamy cheese sauce.
-Serve this with chicken, turkey or pork dishes such as:
+Serve this delicious side dish with chicken, turkey or pork dishes such as:

 How to make crockpot scalloped potatoes

 This recipe for crock-pot scalloped potatoes is so easy you'll never make them in the oven again.